MicrosoftDocs/architecture-center/docs/solution-ideas/articles/machine-teaching.md

 #### Exploration versus exploitation trade-off

-The agent needs to balance exploration versus maximizing its reward, depending on what the goal is and how the reward function is specified.
-This is called the *exploration versus exploitation trade-off*.
-As with many aspects of the real world, the agent must balance the merits of further exploration of the environment, which may lead to better decisions in the future, or exploitation of the environment, using all the knowledge the agent currently has about the world to maximize reward.
+Depending on the goal and reward function, the agent must balance exploration versus maximizing its reward.
+This choice is called the *exploration versus exploitation trade-off*.
+As with many aspects of the real world, the agent must balance the merits of further exploration of the environment, which may lead to better decisions in the future, with exploitation of the environment, using all the knowledge the agent currently has about the world to maximize reward.
 Taking different actions can offer a fresh perspective, especially if the actions haven't been tried before.

 The following training dashboard shows the exploration versus exploitation trade-off.
 The chart shows both the smoothed rewards and episode rewards, with the episode rewards on the y-axis and the training iterations on the x-axis.
-The episode reward rises to 400 in the first 50,000 iterations, then keeps steady until 400,000 iterations, when it rises to 1,500 and remains steady.
+The episode reward density rises to 400 in the first 50,000 iterations, then keeps steady until 400,000 iterations, when it rises to 1,500 and remains steady.

 ![Chart showing exploration versus exploitation trade-off](../media/machine-teaching-3-4-3.png)

 #### Cobra effect

 Rewards are subject to what is known in economics as the *cobra effect*.
 During the British rule of colonial India, the government decided to cull the large wild cobra snake population by offering a reward for every dead cobra.
-Initially, this was successful, as large numbers of the snakes were killed to claim the reward.
+Initially, this policy succeeded, as large numbers of the snakes were killed to claim the reward.
 However, it didn't take long for people to start gaming the system, and breeding cobras deliberately to collect the reward.
-Eventually, the authorities noticed this and canceled the program.
-With no further incentive, the cobra breeders set their snakes free, with a result that the wild cobra population actually increased compared to what it was at the start of the incentive.
+Eventually, the authorities noticed this behavior and canceled the program.
+With no further incentive, the cobra breeders set their snakes free, with the result that the wild cobra population actually increased compared to what it was at the start of the incentive.

 The well-intentioned incentivization had made the situation worse, not better.
-The learning from this is that you get what you incentivize, which may not be what you intended.
+The learning from this is that the agents learn the behavior you incentivize, which may not produce the result you intended.

 #### Shaped rewards